CodecoolGlobal/tech-interview-workbook-Toxicc05/docs/module_progbasics.md

 --help can be used to print helping instructions on the Terminal

 #### What does the following commands do: head, tail, more, less?
-By default, it displays the first 10 lines of a file Tail displays the last 10 lines of a file
+By default, it displays the first 10 lines of a file.
+Tail displays the last 10 lines of a file.
-The more command displays a percentage more of the file The less command displays a percentage less of the file
+The more command displays a percentage more of the file.
+The less command displays a percentage less of the file.

 #### How do you download a file from internet using the terminal?
-Using the wget command then puting in the url
+Using the wget command then puting in the files URL.
-In the case of multiple simoltanious downloads, wget can be used on text files with multiple links in them.
+In the case of multiple simoltanious downloads, wget can be used on text files with multiple URLs in them.